web blazonry web development scripts and tutorials

 $id = $row["id"];

-echo ("<TR>");
+echo ("<tr>");

-echo ("<TD>$sitename</TD>\n");
+echo ("<td>$sitename</td>\n");

-echo ("</TR>");
+echo ("</tr>");

 }

-echo ("</TABLE>");
+echo ("</table>");

-When the "Edit" link is clicked it will go to the "manageedit.php" page, it will also pass along the id of the link to edit.
-This page will display the data in a form, when that form is submitted it will update the information.
+When the "Edit" link is clicked it will go to the "manageedit.php" page.
+It will also pass along the id of the link to edit.
+This page will display the data in a form.
+When that form is submitted it will update the information.

 When the "Delete" link is clicked it will submit to the same page (manage.php) and pass along two variables.
 The first variable is the id of the record to delete, the second variable is "task" which is set to "del".
 This is done so we can catch that variable and know we are performing a delete action when we load the page.
-The following code, which is placed in the top of the script, shows how:

 if ($task=="del") {